jonathan-robertson/days-of-the-week/README.md

 ### Days Remaining Compatibility Mode

-A sister project will take the experience further, but **is currently only supported on dedicated servers**.
+A sister project will take the experience further - added features include:

-Added features include:

 - seeing an actually 'remaining days' count in your Vending Machine Rental instead of a specific day the expiration will happen
 - an expiration reminder for your rental (including the number of remaining days)
   - each time you log into the server
   - each time the current day changes(at midnight) while on the server

-If you prefer seeing the actual days remaining on a vending machine rental, install [Days Remaining](https://github.com/jonathan-robertson/days-remaining) on your server and swap `Config/windows.xml` with `Config/windows-days-remaining.xml`.
+If you prefer seeing the actual days remaining on a vending machine rental, install [Days Remaining](https://github.com/jonathan-robertson/days-remaining) on your server or in your P2P host and swap `Config/windows.xml` with `Config/windows-days-remaining.xml`.

+> Downloading this mod on each connecting client will not be necessary; only the one hosting the game (or the dedicated server) will need it installed and everyone (except for the host in P2P games) can leave EAC enabled.

 ### Optional Short Day